Auntie Rose’s Deviled Eggs

 • Carefully peel each of the eggs insuring no shells are left.

 • Next take the yolk and mash very well then add your Miracle Whip, vinegar, mustard and sugar and blend until smooth.
-Add the relish and pepper.
+Add the relish and black pepper if using.

-• Next using a piping bag with a large star tip, add egg mixture and pipe into egg white.
-(OR you can use a small spoon to place the yolk mixture into the egg white).
+• Next using a piping bag or a spoon, add egg mixture and pipe into egg white.

-• Garnish with the paprika and chives and place them in the refrigerator in a covered dish.
+• Garnish with the paprika and chives if using and place them in the refrigerator in a covered dish.

 Notes

-The Divine eggs really taste better after they have sat in the refrigerator overnight.
+The eggs really taste better after they have sat in the refrigerator overnight.

 An easy way to peel the eggs is under running water.